m3ia/GotIt/README.md

 12. `npm db:init`
 13. `npm start`
 14. Open http://localhost/3000 to view

-Optional: To open the console to the database, open a terminal window and run `npm run psql`
+Optional: To view the database in your console, open a terminal window and run `npm run psql`

 For optimal debugging/reviewing code, follow these instructions:
 1. Have Docker and Node.js installed